 Changing Your Returns Status

-Once you save the change, it will reflect on your IngramSpark account but the information will not be sent to distributors immediately.
-Changing your returns status is considered a price change, and price changes only occur once per month in order to ensure a smooth metadata update with our distribution partners.
+Once you save the change, it will reflect on your IngramSpark account but the information will not be sent to retailers immediately.
+Price changes only occur on the first day of each month in order to ensure a smooth metadata update with retailers.

 Please continue reading below for more information regarding returns status changes, as different changes affect titles in different ways.